juicedata/juicefs/docs/en/getting-started/installation.md

 #### Ubuntu PPA

 JuiceFS also provides a [PPA](https://launchpad.net/~juicefs) repository, which makes it easy to install the latest version of the client on Ubuntu systems.
-Please choose the corresponding PPA repository based on your CPU architecture.
+Choose the corresponding PPA repository based on your CPU architecture:

 - **x86 architecture**：`ppa:juicefs/ppa`
 - **ARM architecture**：`ppa:juicefs/arm64`